- There are over 3,000 species of snake across the world, and they all come in an array of colors and patterns.

 Distribution: The eastern ratsnake can be found from Texas to Florida and all the way up into the Great Lakes region and New England.
-The black ratsnake color variation has a more northerly range, however, and can be found with the same range, just north of Florida and Louisiana.
+The black rat snake color variation has a more northerly range, however, and can be found within the same range, just north of Florida and Louisiana.

 The black racer is another common snake in the eastern US, with multiple recognized subspecies across their range.
 The southern black racer is most likely to fit the description of a black body and white belly, however.